rcbyron/hey-athena-client/README.rst

 -  Movement (passive, active, API)
 -  Play music based on mood (and weather)

 If you create a module, submit a pull request!
-We’d love to add it to the repository.
+We'd love to add it to the repository.
 You can also email it to connor@heyathena.com

 Passive Modules